 - 1. Choose Project > Mix Down to open the Mix Down dialog box. - 2.
-In the Target Settings section, type in an appropriate file name under Mix Down Name; choose the folder to which the file will be saved from the Media Folder combo box (only previously mounted folders will be available as options) or use the ... open a browser to navigate to and mount an alternative. - 3.
-Leave the One file per track box unchecked to make a single multi-track audio file, or click it to generate separate audio files for each Track and choose the appropriate export file type from the Media Format pop-up list, choose the bit depth/word length from the Media Wordlength combo box.
+In the Target Settings section, type in an appropriate file name under Mix Down Name or use the default which will be Mix Down of "Project Name"; choose the folder to which the file will be saved from the Media Folder drop-down list (only previously mounted folders will be available as options) or use the ... open a browser to navigate to and mount an alternative. - 3.
 The Suffix with Bus Name option will create files named like:

-Terminator Final-M&E-Stem1-L.wav

-Terminator_Final-M&E-Stem1-C.wav

-Terminator_Final-M&E-Stem1-R.wav
+Terminator_Final-M&E-Stem1-L.wav Terminator_Final-M&E-Stem1-C.wav Terminator_Final-M&E-Stem1-R.wav